CrAnish07/Terminal-Security-Agent/README.md

-An AI-powered terminal agent built with LangChain's ShellTool to run safe Linux security commands using simple english language.
+An AI-powered terminal agent built with LangChain's ShellTool to run safe Linux security commands using simple english query.